If your question isn’t below, please ask us.

 Cycle 1 children must be signed out at the classroom by a parent or carer at pick up.
 Cycle 1 children attending the morning session may be collected at 12pm.
 Cycle 1 children in Extended Day and Cycle 2 and 3 children may be collected at 3pm.
-If your child is to make their own way home, or is to be picked up by someone other than their parents/guardian, please let your Director know.
+If your child is to make their own way home, or is to be picked up by someone other than their parents/guardian, please let your Director know and provide authorisation via the Office.
 If you are running late, please phone the office.
-Children not picked up within 10 minutes will be taken to Gumnut and cared for there until you arrive, and you may be billed for anytime your child spends at Gumnut.
+Children not picked up within 10 minutes will be taken to Gumnut and cared for there until you arrive, and you may be billed for any time your child spends at Gumnut.

 4. What are the expectations or requirements regarding volunteering and community hours?

 Being part of our school activities is not just a great way to support the school and increase the range of opportunities for our students and the broader community, it’s also fantastic on a personal level.
 It’s an excellent way to meet the other parents, share your skills and demonstrate excellent community values to your children.
 And, of course, the school just isn’t the same without volunteers.
 Whether you want to take a leading role, or simply help out with classroom washing or the odd working bee, every hour helps.
 You can find out more on our Community page.
-We also ask all families to contribute to the Fair, either by volunteering time, materials or goods to sell, sponsoring a stall or any combination of the above.
+We also ask all families to contribute to the Fair by volunteering time on the day and donating materials or goods to sell, or sponsoring a stall.

 5. Does Canberra Montessori School offer any scholarships?

 While we don’t offer scholarships to the general public, Canberra Montessori is pleased to work with Karinya House to provide a full scholarship to a child via our Bursary program.
 This program commenced in 2016 and we hope to be able to expand it in coming years.